SCARTAL/modbot/README.md

 # Mod bot

-A simple and easy discord moderation bot code useful for begginers to learn from and non-developers to use
+A simple and easy discord moderation bot code useful for begginers to learn from and non-developers to use brought to you by [SECTOR Team](https://sector-team.net)

 ## Commands